Magnetic field-induced momentum-dependent symmetry breaking in a kagome superconductor: Acknowledgments

 \section{Acknowledgments}

-The ARPES work at Rice University was supported by the Gordon and Betty Moore Foundation's EPiQS Initiative through grant No. GBMF9470 and the Robert A. Welch Foundation Grant No. C-2175.
-The single-crystal synthesis work at UW was supported by the Air Force Office of Scientific Research (AFOSR) under Award No. FA2386-21-1-4060 and the David Lucile Packard Foundation.
+The ARPES work at Rice University was supported by the Gordon and Betty Moore Foundation's EPiQS Initiative through grant No. GBMF9470 (M.Y.), the Robert A. Welch Foundation Grant No. C-2175 (M.Y.), and the U.S. Department of Energy, Basic Energy Sciences Grant Nos.
+DF-SC0021421 and DE-SC0026179 (M.Y.).
+The single-crystal synthesis work at UW was supported by the Air Force Office of Scientific Research (AFOSR) under Award No. FA2386-21-1-4060 (J.H.C.) and the David Lucile Packard Foundation (J.H.C.).
 R.M.F. was supported by the Air Force Office of Scientific Research under Award No. FA9550-21-1-0423.
 Z.W. is supported by the Department of Energy, Basic Energy Sciences Grant No. DE-FG02-99ER45747.
+B.Y. acknowledges the financial support by the Israel Science Foundation (2974/23) and National Science Foundation through the Penn State Materials Research Science and Engineering Center (MRSEC) DMR 2011839.
+Single crystal growth efforts at Rice is supported by the U.S. DOE, BES DE-SC0026179 (P.D.).
+Part of the materials characterization efforts at Rice is supported by the Robert A. Welch Foundation Grant No. C-1839 (P.D.).
+J.K. acknowledges support from the Robert A. Welch Foundation (through Grant No. C-1509) and the Gordon and Betty Moore Foundation (through Grant No. 11520).
+J.M. and A.P. thank the project Quantum materials for applications in sustainable technologies (QM4ST), funded as Project No. CZ.02.01.01$/$00$/$22$\_$008$/$0004572 by Programme Johannes Amos Comenius, call Excellent Research.
+Y.H. is supported by Air Force Office of Scientific Research under Award No. FA9550-24-1-0048.